cngvc/cv/README.md

 - Developed and maintained a mobile application for teachers to manage students, classes, and a CMS to manage employees and sessions.
 - Created web and mobile applications in the education sector to facilitate interaction between students and teachers through video calls and real-time features.
 - Collaborated with the design team from the client side to create a clean and responsive UI.
 Additionally, I maintained a web application for managing event promotions for schools and communities.
 Furthermore, I actively participated in the code review process, offering feedback to team members to ensure code quality and consistency.
+- Sent to work onsite at partner companies for about six months, which yielded good results.
-- **Technologies used:** `Docker, Vue, TypeScript, AWS, Grails, .NET Core, React Native, React, NodeJS.`
+- **Technologies used:** `Grails, .NET Core, React Native, React, Node, Vue`

 ---